Male Reproductive System Diagram Unlabelled

 The Urethra: The Final Pathway

 The urethra, visible in the diagram, serves as the common pathway for both urine and semen.
-It extends from the bladder through the prostate gland and penis.
-A sphincter muscle at the base of the bladder prevents the mixing of urine and semen.
+Consider this: it extends from the bladder through the prostate gland and penis.
+And a sphincter muscle at the base of the bladder prevents the mixing of urine and semen.
 During ejaculation, this sphincter closes, diverting semen into the penis.

 Understanding the Physiological Processes: From Sperm Production to Ejaculation